Graphs

 Pivot tool in presentation mode with predefined views

-You can specify the default view as well as the default renderer (table/chart) of the pivot table renderer in the Configuration Mode.
-Note that unlike other charting tools, you configure most of the MIRO pivot table directly in the preview on the right.
-Drag and drop the domains where you want them to be and click on "Save".
+You can specify the default view (chart type, settings, etc.) of the pivot table in the Configuration Mode.
+There are a few configuration options available but unlike other charting tools, you configure most of the MIRO pivot table directly in the preview on the right.
+For the most comfortable handling, it is advisable to use the preview page across the entire width of the screen by clicking on the switch panel (pie chart symbol) at the top right.
+Drag and drop the domains where you want them to be, make further general- or chart-type-specific settings (optional) and click on "Save".
 The symbol is loaded in MIRO with the same view that you have set up in the Configuration Mode.

 Example: Model Transport, parameter shipment quantities in cases